jackyzha0/quartz/content/blog/Solving The Campfire Problem with Honcho.md

 ## The Campfire Problem

 We wanted to highlight Honcho's utility in this vertical because it's one where  simultaneously we hear a lot of excitement and a lot of pain points.
-Clearly many are hungry for more social and better media consumption and digestion solutions, and optimists seem to share the intuition that AI has a role to play here.
+Clearly many are hungry for more social, better media consumption and digestion solutions, and optimists seem to share the intuition that AI has a role to play here.

 We think Honcho and the personal context solutions it provides are the key.